ryukau/VSTPlugins/docs/manual/BasicLimiter/BasicLimiter_en.md

     amplitudeR = absR + stereoLink * (absMax - absR).
     ```

     When `Stereo Link` is set to 0.0, and input amplitude is leaned to left or right, it may sounds like the pan is wobbling.
-So for fine tuning, set the value to 0.0, gradually increase the value to 1.0, then stop when the wobbling is gone.
+To reduce wobbling, set the value to 0.0, then gradually increase the value to 1.0.
+Stop increasing the value when pan wobbling becomes inaudible.

 True Peak

 :   Enables true peak mode when checked.

     While true peak mode is enabled, lowpass filter is applied to remove the components near nyquist frequency.
+This lowpass filter is designed to only change the gain over 18000 Hz when sampling rate is 48000 Hz.

-Also, sample peak might exceeds `Threshold`.
+    Sample peak might exceeds `Threshold`.
 Especially when sample peak exceeds 0 dB, the value of `Overshoot` becomes greater than 0.
 Lower `Threshold` in this case.

-    In real time processing, restoration of true peak around nyquist frequency is almost impossible.
-That's why the lowpass is applied, and this true peak mode causes overshoot.
-If the aim is to eliminate overshoot at any cost, the lowpass will either change the gain of audible frequency, or burn out your CPU.
-The lowpass on BasicLimiter is designed to only change the gain over 18000 Hz when sampling rate is 48000 Hz.
+    True peak restoration at nyquist frequency requires infinite length FIR filter (sinc interpolation).
+Therefore, it's impossible to compute in real time.
+This is the reason that lowpass is applied, and true peak mode overshoots.

 Reset Overshoot